Frames and numerical approximation II: generalized sampling: Introduction

 where $\bm{y} = \{ \ip{f}{\phi_n} \}^{N}_{n=1}$ and $\bm{G}_N = \left \{ \ip{\phi_n}{\phi_m} \right \}^{N}_{m,n=1}$ is the Gram matrix of $\Phi_N$.

-Unfortunately, as shown in \cite{FramesPart1} the matrix $\bm{G}_N$ is necessary ill-conditioned for large $N$.
+If the elements of $\Phi_N$ are nearly or exactly linearly dependent, then $\bm{G}_N$ is ill-conditioned or even singular.
 Moreover, the coefficients $\bm{x}$ can also grow arbitrarily large, making them impossible to compute in floating point arithmetic for sufficiently large $N$.
 The remedy proposed in \cite{FramesPart1} was to regularize \R{eq:frame_system} by using a truncated Singular Value Decomposition (SVD) of $\bm{G}_N$ with a threshold parameter $\epsilon >0$ below which all the singular values are discarded.
 This results in a new projection $\cP^{\epsilon}_N f = \sum^{N}_{n=1} (\bm{x}^\epsilon)_n \phi_n$, where $\bm{x}^{\epsilon}$ is the regularized solution of \R{eq:frame_system}.
-To make the distinction clear, this is referred to as the \textit{numerical frame approximation}, as opposed to the \textit{best frame approximation} (i.e.\ the exact orthogonal projection, which generally cannot be computed).